 Thanksgiving, Turkeys & Tofurky

-Editor’s Note: This post was originally published on 22 November 2021 and has been updated for accuracy and to include new visuals.
+Editor’s Note: This post was originally published on 21 November 2022 and has been updated for accuracy and to include new visuals.

 46,000,000.
 This is the number of turkeys that Americans will slaughter to eat and give thanks this Thanksgiving.
 In the United States alone, approximately 223 million Turkeys are slaughtered for food each year, with the largest number consumed during the holiday season.